roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 Variables are case sensitive - variables named `my_number` and `My_Number` would be two different variables.

-When you have a variable name with multiple words, the convention is is **snake-case** the identifer:
+When you have a variable name with multiple words, the convention is to **snake-case** the identifer:

 ```js
 // In JavaScript we use camelCase...